How to be organized in your life with xTiles: simple tips that actually work

 T - time-bound

-Those five factors will help you to set goals reasonably.
-If it’s hard to keep that in mind every time you plan your week or day, you may use the xTiles Smart Goals template to learn the system and bring it to automatism.
+Those five factors will help you to set goals reasonably and feel organized in whatever you do.
+If it's hard to keep that in mind every time you plan your week or day, you may use the xTiles Smart Goals template to learn the system and bring it to automatism.

 Prioritize your tasks and goals